View course descriptions for

 HI 640 American Constitutional History (3) Offered on campus and online: Spring odd, Summer even.
 Competency: History of Civilization and United States History.
 Students will analyze the development of the American constitutional system in the context of American political, social, economic, and religious history.

 HI 650 Dynamics and Direction of the Contemporary World (3) Offered on campus and online: Spring even, Summer odd.
 Competency: History of Civilization.
-Students analyze the ideologies that have shaped the modern world, such as liberalism, conservatism, socialism, and globalism, and prepare a Christian response to these belief systems and their implications.
+Students analyze key social, political, and economic forces which have shaped the contemporary world and prepare a biblical response to these developments and their underlying ideologies.

 HI 700 Independent Study (3) Prereq.: ED 726 or 728.
 This course is a 15-week independent academic research study.
 Students submit a one-page project proposal explaining the specific research question and listing a minimum of 15 preliminary sources for approval by the instructor of record.
 Research will result in a 25- to 30-page research paper and a multimedia presentation.